 What is a Daily Huddle?

 The Daily Huddle should only take 5 to 15 minutes out of your day, depending on the size of the team.
-Smaller companies may have the whole team around the huddle but as a company grows, they tend to be run departmentally and sometimes inter-departmentally if there is a crossover between team roles.
+Smaller companies may have the whole team around the huddle, but as a company grows, they tend to be run departmentally and sometimes inter-departmentally if there is a crossover between team roles.
+A huddle agenda covers:

-At the end of the working day, it’s great practise to write down your ‘what’s up’ for the following day.
-Everybody should know at that stage what their priorities are going to be, and this practice ensures that you are ready to go the following morning.
+At the end of the working day, it’s a great practice to write down your ‘what’s up’ for the following day.
+Everybody should know at that stage what their priorities will be, and this practice ensures that you are ready to go the following morning.

 A Metric Update

-The second thing that you need to do at the Daily Huddle is to have a metric update.
-This is where you will discuss where you are against your short-term priorities and KPI’s.
+A metric update is the second thing you must do at the Daily Huddle.
+This is where you will discuss where you are against your short-term priorities and KPIs.

-As well as being an acronym for key performance indicator, KPI’s are also about keeping people informed.
+As well as being an acronym for key performance indicators, KPIs are also about keeping people informed.
 They can tell you if you’re on target and if you’re going to make it.
-If you’re not, they let you know in good time, so that you can change course or do things differently to get back on track before it’s too late.
+If you’re not, they let you know in good time so that you can change course or do things differently to get back on track before it’s too late.

 Solving the Stuck

-The third thing that Daily Huddle’s areinvaluable for, is knowing when your team members are stuck with a task.
-When you bring out the ‘stucks’ in a huddle, you often find that another team member has got a solution to the problem or if they haven’t, they know somebody else that has.
-It’s all about getting the stuff out there that’s going to hold you back, dealing with it and moving forward.
+The third thing that Daily Huddles are invaluable for is knowing when your team members are stuck with a task.
+When you bring out the ‘stucks’ in a huddle, you often find that another team member has a solution to the problem or that if they haven’t, they know somebody else.
+It’s all about getting the stuff out there that will hold you back, dealing with it and moving forward.

 It’s that simple!